mantidproject/mantid/docs/source/concepts/calibration/PowderDiffractionCalibration.rst

 Relative Strain
 ###############

-Plotting the relative strain of the d-spacing for a peak to the nominal d value can be used as another method to check the calibration consistency at the pixel level.
+Plotting the relative strain of the d-spacing for a peak to the nominal d value (:math:`\frac{observed}{expected}`) can be used as another method to check the calibration consistency at the pixel level.
 The relative strain is plotted along the Y-axis for each detector pixel, with the mean and standard deviation reported on the plot.
 A solid black line is drawn at the mean, and two dashed lines are drawn above and below the mean by a threshold percentage (one percent of the mean by default).
 This can be used to determine